Last updated: 21 February 2025

 2022

-In July authorities arrested three men on “suspicion of engaging in homosexual acts”, including the brother of the current speaker of parliament, a former member of parliament, and an officer with the MPS Drug Enforcement Department.
-They were all charged with homosexuality.
+In July authorities four men on “suspicion of engaging in homosexual acts”, including the brother of the current speaker of parliament, a former member of parliament, and an officer with the MPS Drug Enforcement Department.
+Three of them were charged with homosexuality.
 Police also confirmed that were investigating dozens of other individuals.
 The cases stem from leaked videos that allegedly depicted the men having sex with a Bangladeshi national, M.D.
 Alamgiri, who was arrested on July 12.
 Some commentators allege that the arrests were politically motivated.

 According to the US Department of State, the courts of the Maldives heard 12 cases of individuals charged for engaging in same-sex relations during the year.